sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 This system projects useful information onto your field of view.
 When making a skill check you have proficiency in, you gain an expertise die as though you had the relevant skill speciality.
 If this implant is used in concert with an implanted or ranged

-weapon connected to you with a cyberlink, that weaponís short range increases by a number of feet equal to 10 times your proficiency bonus, up to a maximum of its long range.
+weapon connected to you with a cyberlink, that weapon√≠s short range increases by a number of feet equal to 10 times your proficiency bonus, up to a maximum of its long range.
 Its long range is unaffected.

 **Hacking.** If this system is hacked, it projects static into your field of view.
 You suffer disadvantage on all checks based on sight (such as Perception, Investigation, and Insight) and ranged attacks (but not melee ones) until the hack ends or you reboot the system, which takes 1 minute.
 You are blinded while the system reboots, but can choose when to initiate the reboot.